Introducing the events

 The Skyrunning Continental Championships were introduced in 2015 in addition to the European Championships to further globalise the sport and give the opportunity to new nations to race on their own continent.
-The Championships included Europe, North America, Africa, Asia and Oceania.
+The Championships include Europe, North America, Asia and Oceania.

-The Vertical Kilometer® World Circuit has been created in 2017 as a spin-off from the long standing Skyrunner® World Series.
+The Vertical Kilometer® World Circuit was created in 2017 as a spin-off from the long standing Skyrunner® World Series.
 It is governed by the rules and regulations of the International Skyrunning Federation (ISF).
 The circuit was designed to celebrate the Vertical Kilometer® in as many races as possible worldwide.

 From the world’s highest mountains to the world’s tallest buildings, vertical running falls under the auspices of the ISF.
 Since 2009, annual Vertical World Circuit unites iconic skyscrapers in a circuit awarding world titles and cash prizes.
 The 2017 ranking is based on five out of ten races.